saisankp/TestPilot/server/README.md

 # TestPilot backend

 This directory contains code for the backend server which integrates with OpenAI's GPT model.
-This server is made with Flask in Python, with the endpoint `/gpt` that requires code from Visual Studio Code as the body to the request.
+This server is made with Flask in Python, with the endpoint `/testpilot` that requires code from Visual Studio Code as the body to the request.
+Furthermore, the endpoint `testpilot-correction` is available to fix any errors from previous requests.

 # How to run this server locally